Vale: a prose linter

 andhugo

-) - Suggests fixing a passive voice use
+) - Suggests fixing passive voice

 The numbers on the left report the location of the problem in your source file.
 The first value is the line number and the second reports the character position.